alicerunsonfedora/costumemaster/README.md

 - Files should not exceed 1000 lines (warnings issued at 500 lines).
 - When possible, avoid making a filtered list and iterating over it; use the `for x in x where y` format instead.

+### Documentation

+Documentation is handled by [Jazzy][jazzy], a documentation generator provided by Realm.
+Follow the instructions to build the documentation:

+1. Run `bundle install` to install the dependencies needed.
+In some cases, you may need to set parameters for installing sqlite3 or for installing the Xcode Command Line Tools.
+2. Run `docs_build.sh` to build the docs.

 ## Quick Links

 - [Project Proposal](PROPOSAL.md)